pclava/MIPSAssembler/README.md

 Some example assembly files and their outputs can be found in `examples/`.

 ## Usage
+To build the assembler, run `make` from the main directory.

 `$ mips_assembler <options> <source files>`

 Note the files are linked **in the order they are listed**.